-The following instructions are provided for Ubuntu.
-These steps may differ from other distributions of Linux.
+Note: The following instructions are provided for Ubuntu version 18.04.
+These steps may differ from other versions of Ubuntu or Linux distributions.
 Consult the help documentation of your distribution for instructions on setting up a WPA2-Enterprise connection, and see the Unsupported Devices page for additional details.

 - Authentication: Protected EAP (PEAP)

 - Anonymous identity: <leave blank>